- Tours

 - A clutch of the most handsome cities in Britain, particularly good for Georgian, Victorian and Edwardian architecture.

 The Burrell Collection emerged in 2022 from six years of radical refurbishment.
-Those who knew it before might wonder how improvement is possible, but the consensus is that one of the best of the world’s boutique art galleries has just got better.
+Those who knew it before might wonder how improvement is possible, but the consensus is that one of the best of the world’s boutique art galleries just got better.

 The new-ish V&A Dundee also beckons, its hulking ship-like form on the historic waterfront making it architecturally the most striking art museum in Britain.
 Aberdeen Art Gallery was joint winner of the Museum of the Year award in 2020, after major remodelling, while it’s not long since the McManus Art Gallery and Museum, also in Dundee, underwent a thorough makeover.